This blog is from a previous one from my old account and thought I should show it here!

-So I became a fan since than and collected these comics written by Chris Clermont.
+So I became a fan since then and collected these comics written by Chris Clermont.
 His role in that comic was totally awesome!!
-I was able to finish up that arc along with the next arc detailing how the attempting kidnapping of Franklin Richards by the Ominiverse led by some different versions of the Captain Britain’s and Gatecrasher.
+I was able to finish up that arc along with the next arc detailing how the attempting kidnapping of Franklin Richards by the Omniverse led by some different versions of Captain Britain’s and Gatecrasher.

 Johnny persuaded Roma to let the family handle keeping his nephew’s powers in check!

-After that arc the story shifted to how at Pier 4 warehouse where the FF were currently living due to the Baxtar Building being held up by some team named The Thunderbolts, a mysterious girl arrives named Valerie Von Doom, the alleged daughter of Susan Richards and Victor Von Doom!
+After that arc, the story shifted to how at Pier 4 warehouse where the FF were currently living due to the Baxter Building being held up by some team named The Thunderbolts, a mysterious girl arrives named Valerie Von Doom, the alleged daughter of Susan Richards and Victor Von Doom!

 *I never got this comic to my disappointment!*